 To the Trade

-Kravet recently announced a series of promotions at the executive level, appointing Alana Moskowitz as vice president of communication, Alice Guercio as senior vice president of product development coordination, Antionette Ardizzone as senior vice president of customer service and education, Baliji Kandru as vice president of Oracle development, Carol Price as vice president of finance, Danielle St. George as vice president of product development, Eugene Cordi as senior vice president of infrastructure and security, Karen Keating as vice president of product development, and Kyle Cory as senior vice president of floor coverings.
+Kravet recently announced a series of promotions at the executive level, appointing Alana Moskowitz as vice president of communication, Alice Guercio as senior vice president of product development coordination, Antoinette Ardizzone as senior vice president of customer service and education, Baliji Kandru as vice president of Oracle development, Carol Price as vice president of finance, Danielle St. George as vice president of product development, Eugene Cordi as senior vice president of infrastructure and security, Karen Keating as vice president of product development, and Kyle Corey as senior vice president of floor coverings.
 Additionally, the brand brought on new hire Allie Federle to serve as a public relations and events associate.

 At Sattler Outdura, Mariia Elizarova has been promoted to senior designer for all Outdura casual furniture and Sattler shade fabrics.
 Elizarova has been with the Outdura team since 2015, lending her skills as an artist and designer specializing in woven textiles, fashion, prints, patterns and illustration, with a bachelor’s degree in applied arts from Saint-Petersburg State University in Russia and a master’s in textile art and design from the Aalto University School of Arts, Design and Architecture in Helsinki, Finland.

 Natural stone and tile resource Walker Zanger has appointed Michael Castro to general manager.
 Castro comes to the company with more than 25 years of industry experience, and most recently served as North American sales director at Lapitec S.p.a. and architectural outside sales manager at Stone Source.